-Principal study in piano accompaniment – available at postrgaduate level – is designed to explore and develop all aspects of a professional accompanist’s skills as a collaborative artist.
+Principal study in collaborative piano – available at postgraduate level – is designed to explore and develop all aspects of a professional pianist's skills as a collaborative artist, including duo repertoire, repetiteur work and orchestral continuo.
 Students enjoy regular group classes with internationally renowned pianist Roger Vignoles as well as a generous allocation of time each week with a one-to-one professor.

-In addition students will receive tuition to develop the many skills required of a professional accompanist, including:
+In addition students will receive tuition to develop the many skills required of a collaborative artist, including:

 - Duo repertoire and chamber music

 - Sight-reading and quick learning

 - Fortepiano, harpsichord and continuo playing